 Botany, a great help for recognizing the different groups

-‘Any gardener, whose eye is alert to note the differences between one plant and another, will recognize such a distinct group as the Albas, with their flat grey-green leaves and vigourous growth.
-For the more difficult groups, the Gallicas, Damasks and Centifoilias we must go a little further into the details of leaf and stipule, flower and hip, and still more so when we wish to separate the varieties of any famiy and name them.
+‘Any gardener, whose eye is alert to note the differences between one plant and another, will recognize such a distinct group as the Albas, with their flat grey-green leaves and vigorous growth.
+For the more difficult groups, the Gallicas, Damasks and Centifoilias we must go a little further into the details of leaf and stipule, flower and hip, and still more so when we wish to separate the varieties of any family and name them.

-Upon the vigour and direction of the shoots, the height and form of the rose finally depends.
+Upon the vigor and direction of the shoots, the height and form of the rose finally depends.
 They may be strong and upright as in the Albas, making a large spreading bush, or short and erect as in the Gallicas.
 Their colour is also a useful indication, green as in Alba or red in Centifolia, etc. Most distinctive of all are the different types of thorns, bristles and glands, which give the character to each variety and enable us to say -even in winter- to which family the variety would belong.

 Thorns are most readily discerned and range from the broad-based, curved thorn of the Teas and Briars, to the straighter Albas and the thin, straight, bristle-like thorns of the Scots Roses.
-When more slender than these they become bristles and perhaps a ready distinction can be made as to the dividing line, a thorn is stoff and immovable, a bristle can be moved as the hairs in a brush.
+When more slender than these they become bristles and perhaps a ready distinction can be made as to the dividing line, a thorn is stiff and immovable, a bristle can be moved as the hairs in a brush.
 When the bristle ha a small round head which creates a scent, as Sweet Briar, of even a more sticky gum for the discouragement of ambulant insects, it becomes a gland.
 The presence or absence of these forms of defence enables an admirable quick classification to be made.

 Large curved thorns on red tinged shoots: China

 Large (usually) straight thorns on green shoots: Alba